 You can always add an Appendix chapter to your plan when you download it as a PDF or Word document.
 This chapter can include all of your financial statements with monthly detail.
 You can also add itemized lists of your revenues, direct costs, and personnel to the Profit & loss statement.

 For more on adding this appendix, see Adding an appendix of monthly-detail financial statements to the plan.

 The Personnel table lists each of your personnel entries with annual totals.
 To add this table to your plan, follow these steps:

 - In the Plan tab, click Outline.
 Then, under Available Content, click Tables:

 - In the main section of the page, scroll to the chapter of your plan where you'd like the Personnel table to appear.
 In this example, we're placing it in the Financial Plan chapter.
 Click the Personnel Table block in the sidebar, and drag it to the location where you'd like it to display in your plan:

-- Click the View & Edit link now.
-In the sidebar of the page, navigate to the chapter where you placed the Revenue forecast table to view it:
+- Click the View & Edit link.
+In the sidebar of the page, navigate to the chapter where you placed the Personnel table to view it

 Adding your own table or chart as an image

-If the selection of additional tables and charts in LivePlan doesn't meet your needs, you can also create your own in an outside program such as Excel.
-You can then take a screen shot of the finished table or chart, and import it into your plan as an image.
+If the selection of additional tables and charts in LivePlan doesn't meet your needs, you can create your own in an outside program such as Excel.
+You can then take a screenshot of the finished table or chart and import it into your plan as an image.